H. C. Coombs: Aboriginal affairs

+Other activities

 Coombs continued to work following his retirement.
 He had already signalled his interest in the arts by becoming the first chairman of the Australian Elizabethan Theatre Trust in 1954 (named in honour of Elizabeth II, not because it promoted Elizabethan theatre).
 In 1967, he persuaded Prime Minister Harold Holt to create the Australian Council for the Arts (the non-statutory predecessor to the Australia Council) as a body for the public funding of the arts, and in 1968, he became its chairman.
 He worked closely with Prime Minister John Gorton to secure funding for an Australian film industry.
 He also became chancellor of the Australian National University (1968-1976), which he had helped found in 1946.
 He delivered the 1970 Buntine Oration, titled "Human Values - Education in the Changing Australian Society."

-Coombs's most important post-retirement role was as a supporter of the Australian Aboriginal people.
-In 1967, he became chairman of the Council for Aboriginal Affairs, set up by the Holt government in the wake of the referendum that gave the Commonwealth Parliament power to legislate specifically for the Aboriginal people.
-He was, however, disappointed that the Gorton and McMahon governments took up few of the Council's recommendations.